 1. Do You have a Light Skin Tone?

-Pinkish and pale skin is the best for all types of red hair colors.
+Pinkish and pale skin is the best for all shades of red hair colors.
 Don’t forget that natural redheads mostly have very pale skin.
-Take a look at natural red heads and compare your skin to theirs.
+Take a look at natural redheads and compare your skin to theirs.
 If it’s a match, you can choose any red hue you like.
 Women with darker skin tones have more trouble choosing the right color.
-Dark copper red or wild fiery ginger are a good choice
+Dark copper red or wild fiery ginger is a good choice

 2. Are You The Life of the Party?

 Don’t forget that red hair color turns some heads.
 So you have to be ready to uphold the image.
 If you are shy and don’t like too much attention, perhaps you should go for more natural hues, such as Auburn.
 Bright copper red hair or orange locks are out of the question.